Bill Walsh: 1981 championship

-Two weeks later, on January 24, 1982, San Francisco faced the Cincinnati Bengals in Super Bowl XVI, winning 26–21 for the team’s first NFL championship.
+Two weeks later, on January 24, 1982, San Francisco faced the Cincinnati Bengals in Super Bowl XVI, winning 26–21 for the team's first NFL championship.
 Only a year removed from back-to-back two-win seasons, the 49ers had risen from the cellar to the top of the NFL in just two seasons.
+What came to be known as the West Coast offense developed by Walsh had proven a winner.

-In all, Walsh served as 49ers head coach for 10 years, winning three championships, in the 1981, 1984, and 1988 seasons.
-During his tenure, Walsh and his coaching staff perfected the style of play known popularly as the West Coast offense.
-With a disciplined approach to game-planning, Walsh famously scripted the first 10–15 offensive plays before the start of each game and was nicknamed "The Genius" for both his innovative play calling and design.
-In the ten years under Walsh, San Francisco scored 3,714 points (24.4 per game), the most of any team in the league during that span.
+In all, Walsh served as 49ers head coach for 10 years, winning three Super Bowl championships, in the 1981, 1984, and 1988 seasons, and establishing a new NFL record.

+Walsh had a disciplined approach to game-planning, famously scripting the first 10–15 offensive plays before the start of each game.
+His innovative play calling and design earned him the nickname "The Genius".
+In the ten-year span under Walsh, San Francisco scored 3,714 points (24.4 per game), the most of any team in the league.

-In addition to Joe Montana, Walsh drafted Ronnie Lott, Charles Haley, and Jerry Rice.
-He also traded a 2nd and 4th round pick in the 1987 draft for Steve Young.
-His success with the 49ers was rewarded with his election to the Pro Football Hall of Fame in 1993.
-Montana, Lott, Haley, Rice and Young were also elected to the Hall of Fame.
+In addition to Joe Montana, Walsh drafted Ronnie Lott, Charles Haley, and Jerry Rice, each one going on to the Pro Football Hall of Fame.
+He also traded a 2nd and 4th round pick in the 1987 draft for Steve Young, who took over from Montana, led the team to Super Bowl success, and was enshrined in Canton after his playing career.
+Walsh's success at every level of football, especially with the 49ers, earned him his own ticket to Canton in 1993.

+On January 22, 1989, Walsh coached his final game with the 49ers, the memorable Super Bowl XXIII in which San Francisco beat Cincinnati 20–16.
+Walsh resigned as the 49ers head coach after the game.
+Walsh admitted years later that he immediately regretted the decision saying that he left too soon.

 Coaching tree

-Prominent assistant coaches
+Upline

+Walsh's upline coaching tree included working as assistant for American Football League great and Hall of Fame head coach Al Davis and NFL legend and Hall of Famer Paul Brown, and, through Davis, AFL great and Hall of Fame head coach Sid Gillman of the then AFL Los Angeles/San Diego Chargers.